1935 All-Ireland Senior Football Championship final

-The 1935 All-Ireland Senior Football Championship Final was the 48th All-Ireland Final and the deciding match of the 1935 All-Ireland Senior Football Championship, an inter-county Gaelic football tournament for the top teams in Ireland.
+The 1935 All-Ireland Senior Football Championship final was the 48th All-Ireland Final and the deciding match of the 1935 All-Ireland Senior Football Championship, an inter-county Gaelic football tournament for the top teams in Ireland.

-Cavan won by four points after Kildare centre back Jack Higgins was injured.
-The Lilywhites (Kildare) would not reach the All-Ireland final again for another sixty-three years.
+Cavan won by four points after Kildare centre-back Jack Higgins was injured.
+The Lilywhites (Kildare) would not reach the All-Ireland SFC final again for another sixty-three years.
 They also lost that final, this time to Galway, in 1998.